Three Students Injured in Bus Accident

 In addition, the Federal Motor Carrier Safety Administration released its 2014 “Pocket Guide to Large Truck and Bus Statistics.”
 It states that in 2012, there were about 54,000 accidents caused by buses across the country.
 Of those, 250 resulted in the death of 280 total people involved in the crash.
 Another 12,000 bus accidents resulted in 23,000 people being injured, and 42,000 resulted in serious property damage.
 These statistics included school buses, motor-coaches, transit buses, van-based buses, and other vehicles that meet the definition of a bus.

-Contact a Nashville Accident Attorney
+Contact a Nashville Accident Lawyer

 Bus accidents are particularly terrifying because of the size of the vehicle and the children that they typically carry.
-If you or someone that you know has been injured in a bus accident in the Nashville area, let the experienced personal injury attorneys at Calhoun Law, PLC help.
+If you or someone that you know has been injured in a bus accident in the Nashville area, let the experienced personal injury lawyers at Calhoun Law, PLC help.
 Call the office or contact us today for a free and private review of your claims.